gnustep/tools-windows-msvc/README.md

 [![CI](https://github.com/gnustep/tools-windows-msvc/actions/workflows/ci.yml/badge.svg)](https://github.com/gnustep/tools-windows-msvc/actions/workflows/ci.yml?query=branch%3Amaster)

-This project comprises a collection of scripts to build a modern GNUstep toolchain (with support for blocks and ARC) for the Windows MSVC ABI.
-The toolchain can then be used to integrate Objective-C code in any Windows app (without using MinGW).
+This project comprises a collection of scripts to build a modern GNUstep toolchain, with support for blocks and Automatic Reference Counting (ARC), using Clang and the Visual Studio toolchain with the MSVC ABI.
+The toolchain can then be used to integrate Objective-C code in any Windows app, without using MinGW.

 Libraries
 ---------